Countries Offering Digital Nomad Visas: The Full List

 Taiwan

-• Pathway to residency: The Taiwan Employment Gold Card does not grant you any rights to permanent residency or citizenship
+• Pathway to residency: Does not directly grant permanent residence or citizenship.

 Thailand